smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 * Make a copy of the [Hours Template Sheet](https://docs.google.com/spreadsheets/d/1pXZlO_mxAbKQ-0gifylb2chdUuU3OniBWllryJ48RAM/edit?usp=sharing) and title it '[Your Name] Hours'
 * Track time worked in 30-minute increments on the spreadsheet copy
 * Provide a detailed description of work completed for each line item
-* Submit the template at the end of the month with an invoice
+* Submit or share your hours with your supervisor for approval before you submit your invoice

 ## Compensation and Logistics